*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The flavanoids in Yarrow can help increase stomach acid and digestive enzymes(source)which in turn can improve digestion.
 It may also act as a muscle relaxant that can help ease stomach aches and pains(source).

 Yarrow has been widely recognized as a fever-reducing herb.
 This is largely due to its anti-inflammatory properties(source).
-This, along with its wound treating capabilities are probably its most famous benefit.
-When used as an infusion yarrow tea can help induce sweating and in turn, reduce your fever(source)
+This, along with its wound-treating capabilities is probably its most famous benefit.
+When used as an infusion yarrow tea can help induce sweating and in turn, reduce your fever(source).

 Yarrow Can Be Used To Treat Wounds